Alinto/sogo-connector/README.md

 Then customize the following file:

-* custom/mysite/defaults/preferences/site.js
+* custom/mysite//chrome/content/sogo-connector/general/custom-preferences.js

 You must at least customize the sogo-connector.baseURL value.
-If you want to force-push preferences upon each startup, modify:
+If you want to force-push preferences prefix your option with force_.

-* custom/mysite//chrome/content/sogo-connector/general/custom-preferences.js

 To build the extension, do: